Helbo15/Twitch-Discord-Chat-Relay-Bot/README.md

 You also need to install the following dependencies:

-DiscordPY Rewrite
+DiscordPY Rewrite,
-irc.bot
+irc.bot,
-requests
+requests,
-asyncio
+asyncio,